-THE ROLE OF THE CHRISTIAN UNIVERSITY IN THE CHURCH OF THE NAZARENE

-President Dan Boone, Trevecca Nazarene University1
+THE ROLE OF THE CHRISTIAN UNIVERSITY IN THE CHURCH OF THE NAZARENE Dan Boone, Trevecca Nazarene University

-The world changed with 9-11.
-It did more to us than we immediately knew.
-It introduced us to a destructive complexity that our powers had no way to confront.
-We knew how to mass our forces against an enemy that appeared on the battlefield under an opposing flag.
+The world has changed.
+9-11 did more to us than we know.
+It introduced us to a complexity that our powers had no way to confront.
+Used to fighting wars with enemies who appeared on the battlefield under an opposing flag, we knew how to mass our forces against the enemy and gather sufficient armies to win.
 Now we face enemies who have no country, no flag, no turf.
 They fight ideologically, defend no territory, and exist only by making enemies.
 They destroy without regard.
 They leave behind rubble with no intent to erect a better society to prove their point.
 They are willing to hold life hostage as a means of getting what they want.
 They live by instilling fear.
-The tactics of terrorists have become the tactics of movements.